SebastianHarasim/TicTacToeSH/README.md

 # TicTacToeSH
  This is a simple tic tac toe game.
+The game is to make three circles or crosses in one line.
 ## Technology
 The application is made in the program:
 * Borland C++ Builder